Page created on June 3, 2021. Last updated on April 3, 2022 at 14:21

 Huntington disease is the most common cause of chorea.
 Sydenham chorea is a rare, reversible, postinfectious cause of chorea.

-Stroke causes so-called hemichorea, chorea of one side of the body.
+Stroke can cause so-called hemichorea, chorea of one side of the body.

 Definition and epidemiology

 Huntington disease (HD) is an autosomal dominant neurodegenerative disorder of the central nervous system.
 It occurs due to a mutation resulting in trinucleotide expansion of CAG repeats on chromosome 4.
 The manifestations include chorea, dementia and personality changes.